-Here are short excerpts from three reviews of my book “Decoding Digital Culture with Science Fiction: Hyper-Modernism, Hyperreality, and Post-Humanism,” and some other quotations about the book.
+Here are short excerpts from five reviews of my book “Decoding Digital Culture with Science Fiction: Hyper-Modernism, Hyperreality, and Post-Humanism,” and some other quotations about the book.

 Yuwei Huang and Qi Tan, The Journal of Popular Culture, January 2025.